 session required pam_limits.so

-It is recommended to check the FD limit before increasing it, and if this limit is customized and more than default, we recommend using the higher one.
-The FD limit can be found using the below command.
+It is recommended to check the FD limit before increasing it.
+If this limit is customized and more than default, we recommend using the higher one.
+The FD limit can be found using the following command.

 # cat /proc/sys/fs/file-max

 echo 65535 > /proc/sys/fs/file-max**

 ulimitcommand to set the FD limit to the hard limit specified in